Troy Bergeron

-Troy Joseph Bergeron (born December 3, 1983) is a former American football wide receiver in the National Football League for the Buffalo Bills, Atlanta Falcons and Dallas Cowboys.
+Troy Joseph Bergeron (born December 3, 1983) is an American former football wide receiver in the National Football League for the Buffalo Bills, Atlanta Falcons and Dallas Cowboys.
 He also was a member of the Georgia Force and Cleveland Gladiators in the Arena Football League.
 He never played college football.

 Early years

 Bergeron attended Shaw High School.
 He was a three-year starter at wide receiver in a Wing T offense, that focused on running the football.
 As a junior in 2000, he contributed to the team winning the state championship, while being named the 2000 Columbus Ledger-Enquirer's Offensive Player of the Year.

 As a senior, he posted 25 receptions for 444 yards and 7 touchdowns.
 He had one interception in limited duty at cornerback.
 He missed three games during the season because of surgery to correct compartmental syndrome in his leg.

-In track, he was part of the Georgia Class 4A state champion 4 × 400 metres relay team and placed second in the 400 metres as a senior.
+In track, he was part of the Georgia Class 4A state champion 4 × 100 metres relay team and placed second in the 400 metres as a senior.